 Dwarf planets as "plutoids"

 The outer planets show evidence of interaction with plutoids.
-The largest moon of Neptune is likely a captured plutoid, and it is even possible that the odd tilt of Uranus on its axis is due to a collision with a plutoid.
+Triton, the largest moon of Neptune, is likely a captured plutoid, and it is even possible that the odd tilt of Uranus on its axis is due to a collision with a plutoid.
 Similarly to dwarf planets, there are potentially hundreds of plutoid objects in the solar system that have yet to be given official status.

 Most people remember that Pluto was stripped of its status as a major planet in the solar system, but they do not understand about the re-classification of it as a dwarf planet.
 Pluto and the other dwarf planets contain many interesting secrets about the formation of the solar system and our own planet Earth.

 Additional reporting by Nola Taylor Redd, Space.com Contributor

 - U.S. Geological Survey: Dwarf Planets and Their Systems

 - IAU: Fourth Dwarf Planet Named Makemake

 - IAU: IAU Names Fifth Dwarf Planet Haumea